angular/universal-starter/README.md

 A minimal Angular 2 starter for Universal JavaScript using TypeScript and Webpack

-> If you're looking for the repo from the AngularConnect talk look in the [angular-connect branch](https://github.com/angular/universal-starter/tree/angular-connect)
+> If you're looking for the universal repo go to [angular/universal](github.com/angular/universal)
-If you're looking for a SystemJS version of the repo look in the [systemjs branch](https://github.com/angular/universal-starter/tree/systemjs)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)